recallcontracts/recall/README.md

 # Recall
 ## Relativized Contract Language Analyzer

-This tool analyzes a contract write in RCL (http://dx.doi.org/10.1109/SCCC.2015.7416574) and performs a conflict detection method in clauses.
+This tool analyzes a contract write in RCL<sup>1</sup> and performs a conflict detection method in their clauses.